 The spherical top model has manifest Lorentz symmetry.
 Its translation is described by the position 4-vector $x^\mu$, and its orientation is described by an $\mathrm{SO}(1,3)$ matrix $\L^\m{}_A$ which defines a ``body-attached orthonormal frame'':

 where the Greek and uppercase Latin indices lie in the range $\m, A = 0, \cdots, 3$.
 We work in the mostly plus signature.
 The canonical momenta of $x^\m$ and $\Lambda^\m{}_A$ are denoted by $p_\mu$ and $S_{\m\n}$, respectively.
-The non-vanishing components of the elementary Poisson bracket for the phase space coordinates are
+The non-vanishing Poisson brackets on the phase space satisfying \eqref{BAOF} are

 The spin satisfies the same relation as the orbital angular momentum $L_{\m\n} := x_\m p_\n - x_\n p_\m$.
 We denote the total angular momentum by $J_{\m\n} = L_{\m\n} + S_{\m\n}$.
 The Poisson bracket is equivalent to the symplectic form,